Dhivyagkrishnan/Synopsys_Workshop/README.md

 # Synopsys_Workshop
-This Repository holds the complete RTL to GDS II flow
+This Repository holds the complete RTL to GDS II flow of Carry Look Ahead Adder